 There are 3 models in this lineup, the EXP 7i, EXP 10i, and EXP 14i.

-The EXP 7i is the entry-level model in the EXP series and usually goes for somewhere around $1200 or so.
+The New EXP 7i is an updated version of the older model by the same name, but it’s still the entry-level model in the EXP series and usually goes for somewhere around $1200 or so.

 The EXP 7i can’t decline, but it does go up to a 12% incline for added workout difficulty.

 And like all the T Series models, this one also uses smaller, 1.9″ rollers (actually, all the EXP treadmills use these smaller rollers).

 This treadmill comes with the same 300 lb weight limit and warranty found on all the above models too, so no big differences there.